John Stezaker

 John Grenville Stezaker (/ˈstɛzəkər/ STEZ-ə-kər; born 1949) is a British conceptual artist.

 Early life and education

 Stezaker was born in Worcester and started to collect images from a young age.
-He had considered becoming a policeman because the uniforms were his favourite colour - midnight blue.
+He had considered becoming a policeman because the uniforms were his favourite colour - light blue.
 He says that he hated school.

 Stezaker attended the Slade School of Art in London in his early teens, he graduated with a Higher Diploma in Fine Art in 1973.
 After the first year, he gave up painting for film.
 He says he was "completely antisocial" whilst there and wanted to just stay in his studio.